lemanh-tuong/remixjs-crud-boilerplate-with-restful-api/app/shared/ReactJS/components/DesignSystem/AntDesign/components/Segmented/README.md

 # Overview

-The Segmented component extends the functionality of the Ant Design Segmented component by providing additional customization and support for stricter type safety.
+The `Segmented` component extends the functionality of the Ant Design Segmented component.
+It ensures that all props are type-checked more rigorously compared to the standard Ant Design Segmented component.

 # Props